automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Albertosaurus.md

 # Albertosaurus
-## Description: This carnivorous dinosaur was a close relative of T. Rex.
+## This carnivorous dinosaur was a close relative of T. Rex.